COVID vaccination compulsory in Austria, in EU first

 The humanitarian association Arbeiter Samariter Bund, which oversees some vaccination sites in the capital Vienna, said there had an uptick in turnout this week.

-"We recorded a small increase of around nine percent compared to last week," the organisation's manager, Michael Hausmann, told AFP.
+"We recorded a small increase of around 9% compared to last week," the organisation's manager, Michael Hausmann, told AFP.

-From the average of around 7,000 injections administered every day in the capital, only 10 percent are a first dose, he said.
+From the average of around 7,000 injections administered every day in the capital, only 10% are a first dose, he said.

 Erika Viskancove, a 33-year-old accountant, said she came to a vaccination centre situated next to an Art Deco swimming pool to receive her third booster dose.